gunerilhan/gunerilhan.github.io/teaching.md

 Summary of Xie and Freeman (2018) by Dwyer Gunn

-> "In 2000, China’s share of papers in Scopus, a bibliometric database, was only 4 percent; by 2016, it was 18.6 percent, higher than the United States’ share"
+> "In 2000, China’s share of papers in Scopus, a bibliometric database, was only 4 percent; by 2016, it was 18.6 percent, higher than the United States’ share."

 #### INEQUALITY #####